hagsteel/python/projects/calculator/README.md

 # Calculator

-Calculator written in Python and Tkinter modules
+Calculator is written in Python and Tkinter modules

 ## Requirements